lilsnoops2/anm_itops_playbooks/README.md

 <summary>prestage-ios_iosxe</summary>

 ### `prestage-ios_iosxe`
 This playbook will upload the required image via http and verify md5 of the file.
 The playbook will first check to make sure the device is not currently running the target version then make sure that the device has enough disk space before attempting the upload.
+Playbook can be run multiple times on dveices due to safety checks.
+A previosly succesful device will not redownload the image for example.

 Summary/Overview of tasks:
 * Server check: Ensures that the http and folder are reachable, playbook will not continue if server is not reachable.